 The nights are getting a little cooler and the unmistakable crispness of the changing weather is all around you… it’s that time of year again for autumn awesomeness in Vermont!
-It is that magical time of year for pumpkin picking, apple picking, haunted happenings, fabulous fall foliage, and many more fun fall festivities.
+It is that magical time of year for pumpkin picking, apple picking, haunted places, fabulous fall foliage, and many more fun fall festivities.

 Whether you like your corn mazes to be all business and all about the challenge, or you’d like yours to come with a healthy helping of autumn activities alongside, you’ll find it here on this list of the 8 best corn mazes in Vermont!

 Hathaway Farm’s 13-acre corn maze comes with a series of clues that play into each year’s theme, so bring a little brainpower with you to solve the riddles that will help you find your way through this fabulous maze.
 If you’d like to make it even more of a challenge, come for the Moonlight Madness flashlight maze, every Saturday night during corn maze season.

 There’s also a livestock barn for getting your cute farm animal fix, a farm store for your maple syrup needs, a pumpkin patch for pumpkin-pickin’, and a mini-maze and play area for the little ones in the group, too, so bring everyone along to Hathaway Farm where they like to say “You’re lost… You’re laughin’… You’re loving it!”